 When it comes to credit cards, though, going into credit can be pretty costly — that is if you don’t top up your card quickly and on time.
 It’s called credit card debt (or a markup fee) that keeps adding on until you’re just helpless.

 In that case, you may have to take out quick loans to get you through.
 Usually, you have a varied amount of time at hand — anywhere from two weeks to two months — to return the cash you borrowed without paying any fees.

 But after that, you’ll likely have to pay interest and various other fees on the amount, which makes this method a relatively expensive way to pay online.

 Fast Money Transfer Methods

 Western Union, Moneygram, and their likes — these money transfer services have the massive advantage of being fast, but at a cost.
 They do provide a service that allows you to put cash into the funnel on one side of the world and have it end up in the hands of another person half a world away, but they do have fees that can be prohibitive in some cases.

-These services represent the fastest way to get money from your hand to another – literally.
-But with great speed come great costs, too, so only use such a method to pay for your internet purchases if you have no other option.
+These services represent the fastest way to get money from your hand to another.
+But with great speed come great costs, too.